SmartCloud Connect Initial Search and Applied Record Filters¶

 Strict Initial Search¶

 If broad initial search matches are too many, only a selection of them is displayed in Related records.
 If you notice that occurring, i.e. you see some distantly related records instead of expected ones, it might be necessary to enable strict initial search permanently to get focused results.
-Please send us a request via the Contact button in the upper right corner of this page or by email at [email protected] to enable permanent strict initial search in your configuration.
+Send a corresponding request to our Support team to enable permanent application of strict initial search in your configuration.

 Opportunity Contact Roles Associations¶

-Please note that in the latest versions of SmartCloud Connect contact roles set for Opportunity objects are also considered on initial search and associated records found through the roles are also listed in Related records in the Sidebar.
+Please note that in the latest SmartCloud Connect updates contact roles set for Opportunity objects are also considered on initial search and associated records found through the roles are also listed in Related records in the Sidebar.

 If an incoming/outgoing Email or Event has an associated Contact linked to an Account, both will be displayed in related record list retrieved by Initial Search.

-Initial Search displays among Related records only those additional Contact associations (e.g. Opportunities or Cases) which object-specific user defined Contextual search filter allows to show.
+Initial Search displays among Related records only those additional Contact associations (e.g. Opportunities or Cases) which object-specific user defined Contextual search filter allows to retrieve.

 If there are duplicate records found which are based on the same email address, e.g. a Lead and a Contact, all of them will be listed among Related records.